vonschutter/RTD-Setup/README.md

 # Overview:

-These Power Tools are created to simplify the life of an enthusiast, a system administrator or developer.
+These Power Tools are originally created to facilitate supporting Linux machines remotely.
+However, are broadly applicable as they simplify the life of an enthusiast, a system administrator or developer.
 If you are the person who lives and breathes in the terminal and know every single system command in the back of your head like a reflex, and you don't mind typing several hundred characters each time you want to, for example, build a VM to test your stuff; this may not be as valuable to you.
 The purpose of these tools are to expose common tasks and automate them so all you need to do is a few up/down arrows and selections.
 Some tools included are (usable over an ssh connection).

 Installing the RTD Power Tools will give you:

 * Software Productivity Bundle installer (auto run the first time)
 * Global system update tool to update native packages, flatpaks, and snaps.
-* Auto VM builder for Debian, Ubuntu, SUSE, Fedora, and Windows 10
+* Auto VM builder for Debian, Ubuntu, SUSE, Fedora, and Windows 10, 11
+* Simple system support tool for remote computers
-* Debian system cleanup tool
+* System cleanup tool
 * Add system to an on-premise Ubuntu Landscape Server
 * Desktop Installation media creator for Debian and Ubuntu Desktops
-* Server Installation media creator for Ubuntu, Debian and Minecraft servers
+* Server Installation media creator Linux servers
 * Viewing system information
 * Removing unused PPA repositories
-* Term GUI for NordVPN
+* Terminal GUI for NordVPN
 * Instant VPN router setup
+* SSH local network scan and connect utility
+* Steam World of Warships replay launcher
+* Desktop look changer to assist with MAC and Windows users
 * and more...

 ## On Linux